 Welcome to the Africana Studies Program

-The Africana Studies Program (previously the Ethnic Studies Program) offers an interdisciplinary curriculum that contains cross-cultural courses about the experiences of African peoples all over the world, American Indians in the United States, and other ethnic groups in American society.
+The Africana Studies Program (previously the Ethnic Studies Program) offers an interdisciplinary curriculum that contains cross-cultural courses about the experiences of African peoples all over the world and other ethnic groups in American society.

 Africana Studies Program description and objectives, career opportunities, degree requirements, course descriptions.

 Current and upcoming course offerings - available through the Fresno State Web Portal

 Exciting courses offered this semester